 When you open up the Wizard, you are prompted to enter your Organization URL.
 If you are using CRM Online, you can choose it in the optionset.
 Also, if you have your Dynamics365 linked to your AD, you can connect automatically with your current credentials.

 Once you’ve typed in your organization, you are prompted for your login credentials.

-After this step, the setup can take between 2 and 20 minutes (depending on your client).
+After this step, the setup can take between 2 and 20 minutes (depending on your client and harddisc speed).
 When the setup is complete, you are shown a list of the organization connected to your Outlook, and there will be a Green Checkmark at the one, which is currently synchronized with your Outlook client.

 - If you are having trouble connecting to CRM, make sure you have the correct username and password.
 You can often check with this a browser.

 - You may also be missing a security role, which allows you to use CRM for Outlook.